Pay Per Token

 Why NanoClaw?

 NanoClaw is a clean, minimal alternative to larger platforms like OpenClaw.
-It’s designed for one person running one bot.| Feature | NanoClaw | OpenClaw |
+It’s designed for one person running one bot.| NanoClaw (Venice) | OpenClaw | |

 |---|---|---|

-| Codebase | ~2,000 lines | ~500,000 lines |
+| Codebase | ~2,000 lines, handful of files | ~500,000 lines, 53 config files |

 | Dependencies | ~15 packages | 70+ packages |

-| Security | Docker container isolation | Application-level allowlists |
+| Security model | OS-level Docker container isolation | Application-level allowlists and pairing codes |

-| Setup | One wizard, ~10 minutes | Manual multi-step config |
+| Setup | One wizard (/setup), ~10 minutes | Manual multi-step configuration |

 | Target user | One person, one bot | Multi-user platform |